zchee/golang-wiki/Modules.md

 There are two ways to release a v2 or higher module version.
 Using the example of creating a `v2.0.0` release, the two options are:
 1. Update the `go.mod` file to include a `/v2` at the end of the module path.
 Tag the release with `v2.0.0`.
    * To avoid confusion with this approach, consider putting the `v2.*.*` commits on a separate v2 branch.
+   * If instead you have been previously releasing on master and would prefer to tag `v2.0.0` on master, that is a viable option, but consider creating a v1 branch for any future v1 bug fixes.
 2. Alternatively, create a new `v2` subdirectory (e.g., `my/module/v2`) and place a new `go.mod` file in that subdirectory.
 The module path must end with `/v2`.
 Copy or move the code into the `v2` subdirectory.
 Tag the release with `v2.0.0`.
    * This provides greater backwards compatibility.
 In particular, Go versions older than 1.9.7 and 1.10.3 are also able to properly consume and build a v2 or higher module created using this approach.

-The behavior of modules for existing packages with post-`v1` tags is still in flux; an important related recent change was [issue 26238](https://golang.org/issue/26238), which substantially [improved the behavior](https://github.com/golang/go/issues/25967#issuecomment-407567904) for existing packages with post-`v1` tags.
+The behavior of modules for existing packages with post-`v1` tags has evolved over the prototype and beta processes; an important related recent change was [issue 26238](https://golang.org/issue/26238), which substantially [improved the 'go get' behavior](https://github.com/golang/go/issues/25967#issuecomment-407567904) for existing packages with post-`v1` tags.

 ## How to Define a Module